GitRubin1/AWS-VPC/README.md

 Go to https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html and follow the instructions for your specific operating system

-On the AWS portal, create an IAM user with the desired permissions
+On the AWS portal, create an IAM user with the desired permissions.
+Use Programmatic Access and AdministratorAccess can be used just for the sake of this lab.

 Once you are ready run `aws configure` (Windows) in your command line.
 Copy the Access Key ID and Secret Access Key and paste them when prompted.
-Select your desired region and leave "Default Ouput Format" null
+Select your desired region and leave "Default Ouput Format" null.

 CD into a new folder where you would like to save [vpc.tf](https://github.com/GitRubin1/AWS-VPC-Terraform/blob/main/vpc.tf).
 Run `terraform init` in your command line.